rpivo/congress-the-card-game/sh/cron.md

 Make sure there is a newline at the end of the crontab file.

 You may also need to run `chmod +x audit.sh` and `chmod +x audit.performance.sh` so that the scripts are executable.

+For recent Mac operating systems, you may also need to grant `cron` full disk access.
+See [these instructions](https://apple.stackexchange.com/a/378558/314170).